 Following is an overview of the economic and workforce situation in Wisconsin.
 It is worth reiterating that the critical workforce endeavor in the state is to address the quantity challenge, as it is the underlying driver for future economic, jobs, and skills expansion.

-This report describes the strategic programs being developed that will help to meet the state's employers' quantity and quality requirements.
+Below is an explanation of the state's quantity challenge.
+This report then describes the strategic programs being developed that will help to meet the state's employers' quantity and quality requirements.